hanifms/group_HAI_project/README.md

 You should now be able to access the application in your web browser, typically at `http://127.0.0.1:8000`.

+if cannot run try npm run dev also on another terminal
 -----

 ## 🤝 Collaborative Git Workflow (Branches)